-Geeky Definition of the Compromise Effect: When choosing something, the Compromise Effect is the tendency to avoid an extreme choice.
+When choosing something, the Compromise Effect is the tendency to avoid an extreme choice.
 Avoiding an extreme choice is often due to the common perception that extremes attract risk.
-As the middle ground feels safer, decisions which exclude extremes are made far more readily.
+As the middle ground feels safer, decisions that exclude extremes are made far more readily.

 An Example of the Compromise Effect